dwarukira/gausslegendre/README.md

 ## The Gauss-Legendre Algorithm

-The Gauss-Legendre algorithm is a quadratically convergant method of compiting pi.
+The Gauss-Legendre algorithm is a quadratically convergent method of computing pi.
 It can be expressed mathematically as an infinite sequence of approximations:

 ![setup](https://wikimedia.org/api/rest_v1/media/math/render/svg/07cb5ca2a99df7d66078e7f2d626b9fd6e0ec839)